OzzyCzech/ozzyczech.cz/content/bash/Create image slideshow with FFMPEG.md

        output.mp4
 ```

-* `-shortest` will take shortest source weather mp3 or images
+* `-shortest` will take shorten source images or mp3 as length limit for video